meglitis/commander-bundle/README.md

 By implementing the `LockableCommandInterface` in any `Command` you prevent that command from being executed more than once at the same time.

-You must implement its' `getLockTimeToLiveInSeconds()` method, which returns an `int` of seconds for how long the lock should be present while the command is executing
+You must implement its `getLockTimeToLiveInSeconds()` method, which returns an `int` of seconds for how long the lock should be present while the command is executing

 ```php
 class VeryImportantSingleProcessCommand implements LockableCommandInterface